Do Your Shoes Match Your Friendship?

 2. be flexible at all times,

-3. and, wear the right shoes.
+3. and wear the right shoes.

-In my mind, this is a pretty decent metaphor for life, be prepared for things to change and have good shoes for the journey ahead.
+In my mind, this is a pretty decent metaphor for life: be prepared for things to change and have good shoes for the journey ahead.

-There are times when she is so focused on what she wants–nothing can stop her.
+Sometimes she is so focused on what she wants–nothing can stop her.
 I have seen her zip through traffic for a friend, leave her friends in the dust on the dance floor and have Bronco players leaning in to get her autograph (maybe a small exaggeration).
 Nonetheless, when she is on a roll, watch out.

 As life changes, so must I change with it.